Mario Artistico

-Mario Artistico (born 3 April 1985) is an Italian footballer who plays as a striker for Palmese.
+Mario Artistico (born 3 April 1985) is an Italian footballer who plays as a striker for Setteville CaseRosse.

 Artistico has played for 16 clubs since the 2002–03 season, most of them in the Lega Pro.
 Mario is the brother of Edoardo, another striker.

 Career

 Early career

 Born in Rome, capital of Italy, Artistico started his career at three Serie D club, namely Astrea, Brescello and Monterotondo (where he also played for their reserve).
 Except Brescello, the two other teams were either inside Rome or within the Province of Rome.
 Monterotondo scored the most goals in Group E that season (64); however, the club finished 7th, 7 points away from the playoff qualifier Albalonga.

-Artistico goal scoring record made him earned a professional contract from Serie A club Udinese Calcio.
+Artistico goal scoring record made him earn a professional contract from Serie A club Udinese Calcio.
 Artistico was immediately farmed to Chieti, a Serie C1 club.
-However, he had to learn to play in higher division, which he only scored once.
+However, he had to learn to play in a higher division, which he only scored once.